Our Story

 Owner

-A native of the small town of Troxelville, Pennsylvania, Tyler Heeter holds an Associate of Science degree in Wildlife Technology from Penn State DuBois (2013) and a Bachelor of Science degree in Wildlife and Fisheries with a minor in Forestry Ecosystem Science from Penn State University’s main campus (2015).
+Tyler Heeter is a native of Troxelville, Pennsylvania, and holds an Associate of Science degree in Wildlife Technology from Penn State DuBois (2013) and a Bachelor of Science degree in Wildlife and Fisheries with a minor in Forest Ecosystem Science from Penn State University (2015).